kawansoft/aceql-http/README.md

 Stateless mode enables resiliency and elasticity, and easier deployment: one can typically easily deploy AceQL instances using such renowned tools as Docker & Kurbenetes.

-Closing a `Connection` from the client-side is unnecessary when running in stateless mode (a call to the `/close` or `/logout` API will do nothing).
+Closing a `Connection` from the client-side is unnecessary when running in stateless mode (a call to the `/logout` API will do nothing).

 Note that in this 8.0 version SQL transactions are not supported in stateless mode.